dfe-analytical-services/ees-data-screener/README.md

 **data_metadata** <br>

->This is the folder containing a variety of test data and metadata files.
+>This is the folder containing test data and metadata files.

 **setup_functions** <br>